dkt101/dkt101/_pages/trav.md

 For Census 2000, 2010 data, generate population demographics for several types of standard areas (Travel Analysis Zones, County, CBSA, Metropolitan Area, etc.)

 ### [CensusScope.org](http://www.censusscope.org/)
-An easy-to-use tool for investigating U.S. demographic trends, without downloading anything.
+An easy tool for investigating U.S. demographic trends without downloading anything.
 Good for beginners and advanced users.
+Has maps, trends, rankings, and charts for any population demographic/area you need to examine.

 ### [US Census Grids](https://sedac.ciesin.columbia.edu/data/collection/usgrid)
 Based on the NASA EarthData platform (requiring login), Census Grids are an estimation of small-area (less than one sq. mile) population demographics.